-The 2019 installment, Broadway Bares: Take Off, will be directed by Laya Barak, an accomplished dancer and choreographer whose work has appeared in the last five editions of Broadway Bares.
-While she has choreographed for Broadway Bares since 2014 and co-directed the 2018 edition, this is her first time helming the production.
+The 2019 installment, Broadway Bares: Take Off, was directed by Laya Barak, an accomplished dancer and choreographer whose work has appeared in the last five editions of Broadway Bares.
+While she has choreographed for Broadway Bares since 2014 and co-directed the 2018 edition, Take Off was her first time helming the production.
 She is the second female director in the history of Broadway Bares after Jodi Moccia, who directed Broadway Bares: Now Showing in 2004.

 Appearances by Judith Light

 Since 2011, stage and screen icon Judith Light has joined Jerry Mitchell onstage at the end of Bares performances.
 Addressing both the audience and the cast, she congratulates the room on their fundraising and reminds them of the importance of respecting and protecting one another: “We must take the power of our diverse communities and dedicate our energies to the importance of taking care of ourselves and each other.”